Update network settings on devices in the subnetwork

 If you first create a cloud database cluster and then change the network subnet settings. to apply the settings:

-- file a ticket.
+- create a ticket..
 Specify:

-- pool where the subnet is located;
+- pool in which the subnet is located;

 - new network settings to be applied;